 It’s a subject that pops up frequently when talking to clients about integration and best practices when using Ascendix products on Salesforce Lightning.
-So, we just had to write an article on it!

 Before we get started let’s make sure we meet the minimum specifications for integrating Salesforce for Outlook.